Tracque/PLD-Wrapper/README.md

 The GUI-less version of the program, which is more stable and is intended to be more convenient for those who are confident with programming, or are running in a headless instance, is PLDManager.py.

-The script intended for use if the program does not terminate and you thus end execution early, is PLDCleanup.py.
+The script intended for use if the program does not terminate and you thus end execution early, is PLDCleanup.py. (currently this is only compatible with use of PLD for a Feynman diagram)

+The script to calculate the PLD with a custom (manually input) polynomial, is PLDCustom.py.

 Finally, the "Slurm Scripts" show an example of how the PLD-Wrapper program may be adapted for use with a compute cluster.